Sethu264/Useless/README.md

 ### The Problem (that doesn't exist)
 there didnt exist a solution to see how many cats can make up 10 meters
 ### The Solution (that nobody asked for)
-[found the average length of a cat and multiplied it my the input]
+[found the average length of a cat and multiplied it with the input]

 ## Technical Details
 ### Technologies/Components Used